Manifolds of Projective Shapes: Previous approaches

 So, $\b_d^k$ is a differentiable Hausdorff manifold and respects the hierarchy of projective subspace constraints, but is not closed under relabeling.
 The closure of $\b_d^k$ under permutations is---by definition---the topological subspace $\fr_d^k$ of shapes with a frame. $\fr_d^k$ is a differentiable manifold, but not Hausdorff for any $d\geq 1$, $k\geq d+3$ as we will see in Proposition~\ref{Hausdorff}.

 \begin{corollary} $\fr_d^k$ is homeomorphic to a $d(k-d-2)$-dimensional differentiable T1 manifold. \end{corollary}

 \begin{proof} Lemma~\ref{Bookstein} gives homeomorphisms from the topological subspaces of shapes with a frame in a fixed subset of $d+2$ landmarks to $(\RP^d)^{k-d-2}$.
 Further, note that these topological subspaces of shapes with a frame in a fixed subset of $d+2$ landmarks are open in $\a_d^k$ and $\fr_d^k$.
-Hence, these homeomorphism are ``manifold-valued'' charts on $\fr_d^k$.
+Hence, these homeomorphisms are ``manifold-valued'' charts on $\fr_d^k$.
 Ordinary charts on $\fr_d^k$ can easily be obtained by composition with charts on the manifold $(\RP^d)^{k-d-2}$, e.g.\ inhomogeneous coordinates.
 These charts are compatible since the transition maps are just multiplications with non-singular matrices as well as division by non-vanishing parameters depending smoothly on the representation matrix. \end{proof}

-Alternatively, one can consider the space of shapes in general position $\g_d^k\subset\b_d^k$ which is \editt{also} a differentiable Hausdorff manifold, respects the hierarchy of projective subspace constraints, and is closed under relabeling.
-The drawback of $\g_d^k$ is that it is not maximal for any $d\geq 1$, $k>4.$
+Alternatively, one can consider the space of shapes in general position $\g_d^k\subset\b_d^k$ which is also a differentiable Hausdorff manifold, respects the hierarchy of projective subspace constraints, and is closed under relabeling.
+The drawback of $\g_d^k$ is that it is not maximal for any $d\geq 1$, $k>4$ as we will see in Section~\ref{SubNum}.

 \begin{example} For $d=1$, a frame consists of three distinct landmarks.
 Hence, $\B_1^4$ consists of all configurations with distinct first three landmarks and arbitrary fourth landmark. $\b_1^4$ is then homeomorphic to the real projective line $\RP^1$ or---equivalently---the circle.
-Meanwhile, $\Fr_1^4$ consists of all configurations with at least three of its landmarks distinct and thus forming a frame. $\fr_1^4$ is homeomorphic to a circle with three double points corresponding to the single pair coincidences, which cannot be separated in the Hausdorff sense \cite{KM}.
-Finally, $\G_1^4$ consists of configurations with no landmark coincidences, hence $\g_1^4$ is homeomorphic to the circle with three points removed. \end{example}
+Meanwhile, $\Fr_1^4$ consists of all configurations with at least three of its landmarks distinct and thus forming a frame (types (a), (b) from Section~\ref{case14}). $\fr_1^4$ is homeomorphic to a circle with three double points corresponding to the single pair coincidences, which cannot be separated in the Hausdorff sense \cite{KM}.
+Finally, $\G_1^4$ consists of configurations with no landmark coincidences (only type (a)), hence $\g_1^4$ is homeomorphic to the circle with three points removed. \end{example}

 A different approach was developed by Kent and Mardia \cite{KM}.
 The space $\T_d^k$ of Tyler regular configurations comprises configurations $p$ all of whose projective subspace constraints $(I,j)\in C(p)$ satisfy the inequality $|I|<\tfrac{jk}{d+1}$.
-It was shown that any Tyler regular configuration $p\in\T_d^k$ has a matrix representation $P$ fulfilling
+It was shown there that any Tyler regular configuration $p\in\T_d^k$ has a matrix representation $P$ fulfilling

 and

 with $\Id_{d+1}$ denoting the $(d+1)\times(d+1)$-dimensional identity matrix.
 This so-called Tyler standardization $P$ is unique up to multiplication of the rows $P_{i\cdot}$ by~$\pm 1$ and right-multiplica\-tion by an orthogonal matrix, i.e.\ unique up to a compact group action, and can be viewed as a projective pre-shape.
 By considering $PP^t\in\R^{k\times k}$, one can even remove the ambiguity of the $\O(d+1)$-action.
 This gives a covering space of the space $\t_d^k$ of Tyler regular shapes.
 The covering space is Hausdorff, whence $\t_d^k$ is Hausdorff.